Žan Jevšenak

-Žan Jevšenak (born 15 May 2003) is a Slovenian professional footballer who plays as a defensive midfielder for Turkish TFF 1.
-Lig club Vanspor, on loan from Italian Serie A club Pisa.
+Žan Jevšenak (born 15 May 2003) is a Slovenian professional footballer who plays as a defensive midfielder for Slovenian PrvaLiga club Maribor.

 Club career

-Born in Maribor, Slovenia, Jevšenak joined Benfica in 2019, from Bravo.
+Born in Maribor, Jevšenak grew up in Spodnja Polskava and started his football career at local club NK Pragersko.
+He later played youth football with Aluminij and Bravo, before joining Portuguese giants Benfica in 2019.
 In September 2021, Jevšenak signed a new contract with the Lisbon-based club.
 He made his professional debut with Benfica's reserve team in a 2–1 loss to Mafra in April 2022.

-On 15 July 2024, Jevšenak signed for Italian Serie B club Pisa.
+On 15 July 2024, Jevšenak signed for Serie B club Pisa.
 Six months later, he went on loan to Portuguese club Oliveirense for the remainder of the 2024–25 season.

 International career

 Jevšenak represented Slovenia at all youth international levels from under-15 to under-21.